 Temporary Health Permit

-You will need to apply for a Temporary Health Permit through Fraser Health if you will be selling food at your block party.
-You don't need a permit if you are having a BBQ or potluck with your neighbours.
+If you are selling food at your block party, you will need to apply for a Temporary Health Permit through Fraser Health.
+You do not need a permit if you are having a BBQ or potluck with your neighbours.

 5: Invite Your Neighbours